alexroygh/ecommerce-chatbot/README.md

 ---

 # Project Overview
-This project is a full-stack e-commerce chatbot platform designed to enhance the shopping experience by enabling users to search, explore, and simulate purchases of products via a conversational interface.
-The system is built with a modern, modular architecture, featuring a React frontend and a Python Flask backend, with JWT-based authentication and a mock inventory of 100+ products.
+This project is a full-stack e-commerce chatbot platform involving a conversational interface.
+The system is built with a modern, modular architecture, featuring a React frontend and a Python Flask backend, with JWT-based authentication and a mock inventory of 50 products and 2 test users.

 ---